manojsingh7838/hrmanagementsystem/README.md

-Sure, here's the complete rewritten code including the HR dashboard and user profile page with the additional feature of automatically filling in the check-in and check-out times for users:
+Sure, here is the complete Django code for implementing the HR dashboard that shows all user details, including pending and approved leaves, along with the ability to manage leaves, attendance, and tasks.

-### Step-by-Step Instructions

-#### 1. Set Up Django Project
+### 1. Set Up Django Project

 ```sh
 django-admin startproject employ_management